Predicting Good Quantum Circuit Compilation Options: Resulting Prediction Framework and its Performance

 It clearly confirms the quality of the predictions produced by the proposed prediction framework.
 In fact, for more than three quarters of all unseen test circuits, the \emph{best} combination of compilation options has been determined by the prediction framework.
-Moreover, for more than $90\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined.
-In the worst case, the \mbox{$12$th-best} option (out of $30$) is determined.
-Consequently, the Random Forest classifier yields the best or, at least, a very good prediction of the combination of compilation options in all test cases.
-Considering that all these predictions are made in \mbox{real-time}, this is a tremendous improvement compared to the state of the art where the end-user has to manually figure out which combination of compilation options to choose.
+Moreover, for more than $95\%$ of the circuits, a combination of compilation options within the \mbox{top-three} is determined while the average absolute difference to the best performing options is around $0.2\%$ in expected fidelity.
+Consequently, the Random Forest classifier yields the best or at least a very good prediction of the combination of compilation options in all test cases.
+Considering that all these predictions are made in \mbox{real-time} and must only be compiled once, this is a tremendous improvement compared to the state of the art where the end-users have to manually compile their circuit for all combination of compilation options to determine the best one---leading to a median runtime improvement of more than one order of magnitude.

-\begin{example} Consider the case that a user wants to find the best combination of compilation options for a \emph{Deutsch-Jozsa} algorithm~\cite{deutsch1992rapid} instance with $7$ qubits (also taken from the \mbox{MQT Bench} library~\cite{quetschlich2022mqtbench}) with the setup described in \autoref{sec:exp_setup}.
-For that, the respective quantum circuit must be compiled for all possible combinations leading to $30$ compilations where each resulting compiled circuit needs additionally to be evaluated using the evaluation metric described in \autoref{ex:eval_metric}---resulting in a total calculation time of $5.423$s.
-In comparison, using the proposed framework, only a prediction of the best combination of compilation options and the respective compilation are necessary.
-This is conducted in $0.115$s and, in this case, leads to the same combination of compilation options while the calculation time is reduced by $97.8\%$. \end{example}
+\begin{example} Consider the case that a user wants to find the best combination of compilation options for a \mbox{\emph{Deutsch-Jozsa}} algorithm~\cite{deutsch1992rapid} instance with $7$ qubits (also taken from the \mbox{MQT Bench} library~\cite{quetschlich2022mqtbench}) with the setup described in \autoref{sec:exp_setup}.
+For that, the respective quantum circuit must be compiled for all possible combinations leading to $30$ compilations, where each resulting compiled circuit needs to be additionally evaluated using the evaluation metric described in \autoref{ex:eval_metric}---taking roughly a minute.
+In comparison, using the proposed framework, only a prediction of the best combination of compilation options and the respective single compilation is necessary.
+This is conducted in less than a second and, in this case, also leads to the best combination of compilation options while the calculation time is reduced by more than one order of magnitude. \end{example}